 As much as I didn’t see it coming, I now realize I’ve inadvertently landed in a familiar space.
 You see, my mother has had a jewelry business for nearly four decades now.
 I spent years helping her move in and out of craft shows—from tiny church bazaars to Houston's enormous Nutcracker Market.
 I helped set up her booth, shopped Dallas Market with her, raided her inventory for accessories to wear and gifts to give… And while there were more than a few weekends that angsty teenager Katie didn’t want to be doing those things, I now see that I lucked into an accidental apprenticeship that's serving me well today.

 My mother's company was named “Kismet!”, after the street I grew up on.
-Kismet means "fate" or "destiny" and it's one of my favorite words.
+Kismet means "destiny" and it's one of my favorite words.
 She has narrowed the scope of her business in the past few years and recently gifted the name to me.
 It's one of the best gifts I've ever received and I'm proud to carry it on.